bluescan/tacentview/docs/cli.md

 ```
 tacentview.exe -c
 ```
 This is the simplest conversion command line.
-The -c (or --cli) simply means do not launch the GUI.
+The -c (or - -cli) simply means do not launch the GUI.
 The input is all supported image formats in the current directory.
-This is the default if -i (--intype) is not specified.
-The output type -o (--outtype) is also not specified.
+This is the default if -i (- -intype) is not specified.
+The output type -o (- -outtype) is also not specified.
 Out-type defaults to tga if not specified.

 **Example 2 - Convert PKM Files to PNG**
 ```